Why use a push permission prompt?

 Schedule and frequency

-You can control how often the message appears:
+Control how often the message appears:

-- Every time conditions are met – Too aggressive
+- Every time conditions are met — Too aggressive and may annoy users.

-Programmatically show the required permission prompt
+Programmatically show the permission prompt

-- A Preference center
+- A preference center

 - A user profile screen